Rsantct/pe.audio.sys/pe.audio.sys/doc/05_Configuration.md

     [ ] jack_backend_options: -r SAMPLERATE -p PERIODSIZE -n PERIODS [--shorts] [--softmode]

-        You can select here the dummy sound backend, with a channels dimension like your actual sound card.
+        To initial testing, you can select here the dummy sound backend, with a channels dimension like your actual sound card.

     [ ] loudspeaker: YOUR_LOUDSPEAKER